opendocsg/slw-judgments-backfill/2017_SGHC_15/report.md

 **_Whether Parakou was balance sheet insolvent_**

-67     The test for balance sheet insolvency is whether “there is a deficit after balancing overall liabilities against assets”: _Chip Thye Enterprises Pte Ltd (in liquidation) v Phay Gi Mo and others_ [2004] 1 SLR(R) 434 (“ _Chip Thye_ ”) at [18].
+67     The test for balance sheet insolvency is whether “there is a deficit after balancing overall liabilities against assets”: _Chip Thye Enterprises Pte Ltd (in liquidation) v Phay Gi Mo and others_ <span class="citation">[2004] 1 SLR(R) 434</span> (“ _Chip Thye_ ”) at [18].
 A commercial and not technical approach should be taken in determining balance sheet insolvency; a surplus or deficiency of net assets is indicative but not determinative of solvency: _Chip Thye_ at [19].

 68     Parakou had a negative equity position on its balance sheet for six years prior to the time of